9 Best Quadcopters with Quality Cameras

 To operate the drone you need to download and install the smartphone app, Traxxas Flight Link.
 Like everything else, the app is pretty intuitive and gives you options to customize certain flight settings.

-There’s good news and bad news about First Person View (FPV) capability.
+There are good news and bad news about First Person View (FPV) capability.
 The bad news is that there isn’t any.
 The good news is that the company has promised FPV in a not too distant future upgrade.

 Another nice thing about this company is that they don’t simply produce a product and leave it at that.
 They’re always looking for ways to upgrade this drone to provide even more fun features for flyers.

 If this was an expensive UAV I could list a few gripes.
 For the money, though, there’s not much to complain about.
-Yes it would be nice to have a camera, or at least an option to buy one in a bundle.
+Yes, it would be nice to have a camera, or at least an option to buy one in a bundle.

 I wouldn’t simply buy the first compatible action camera I came across.
 My advice is to read reviews.
 See what experiences others have had with their choice of camera for the Traxxas Aton Plus.